Alone Again, Natura-Diddily: Plot

 The Simpson family are hiking in the countryside, which Lisa says is "paradise"; but she is dismayed when they discover that a bird sanctuary is encircled by an oval racing track.
 However, given free tickets, they stay to watch the races.
 Their next-door neighbor, Ned Flanders and his family are there: he says he appreciates the drivers' excellent safety measures.
-Later, a squad of cheerleaders fires free T-shirts from air cannons into the crowd, and Homer, stripped to the waist, urges them to send him one.
-The cheerleaders send a full salvo of T-shirts to him, but he happens to bend down and the shirts hit Maude, Ned's wife.
-She is knocked over the back of the bleachers and falls to her death.
+Later, a squad of cheerleaders fires free T-shirts from air cannons into the crowd, and a shirtless Homer urges them to send him one.
+The cheerleaders send a full salvo of T-shirts to him, but he gets distracted and bends down to pick up a bobby pin and the shirts knock Maude over the back of the bleachers and she falls to her death, devastating Ned.

-Homer goes home with Ned after the funeral and tries to console him, but unwittingly cites his culpability in Maude's death (including parking in the ambulance zone, making it impossible for Maude to be resuscitated).
-Feeling bad for his part in Maude's death, Homer secretly makes a videotape of Ned to show to single women, hoping this would help him get on with his life.
-In spite of the amateur editing (there is footage of Maggie's birth that Homer could not tape over), Ned meets several women, but the meetings are unsuccessful.
+Homer goes home with Ned after the funeral and tries to console him, but realizes his actions had a role in Maude's death - admitting that he had parked in the ambulance zone, thus preventing any possible resuscitation.
+Guilt-ridden, Homer secretly makes a videotape of Ned to show to single women in the hopes of helping Ned move on.
+Despite the amateur editing, which even includes footage of Maggie's birth that Homer could not tape over, Ned meets several women, including Lindsey Naegle and Edna Krabappel, but the meetings are unsuccessful.

 On a Saturday night, Ned prays, and is angry not to receive any response.
-Next morning, still angry, he tells his sons, to their alarm, that he is not going to church.
-Guilt-ridden, he later rushes there, and upon entering sees a Christian rock band, Kovenant, performing.
-His belief in God revitalized, he speaks later to the singer, Rachel Jordan, and connects with her, and she promises to meet up with him when she returns from her band's tour.
+The next morning, his sons are horrified when Ned indignantly refuses to attend church.
+He soon regrets this, and heads to the church to find a Christian rock band, Kovenant, performing a song about God's support through trying times; his belief in God revitalized, Ned bonds with the singer, Rachel Jordan, and she promises to meet up with him when she returns from her band's tour.